7 Easy Steps to Move In to University

 It is a good idea to always close and lock your bedroom door, even if you are just in the kitchen preparing your evening meal, as a safety precaution.

-7. Explore Your New Surroundings
+7. Explore Your University Campus and Surroundings

 Before your parents leave - if they've been kind enough to accompany you - go and do a quick food shop to stock up on the basics you'll need over the next few days.
-Our shopping lists in Members Resources list the ingredients you'll need - download a copy now.

 And finally, once you've settled into your new halls of residence or flat, and said goodbye to your family, grab a new friend or flat mate and go for a walk to explore your university campus.
-Get to know the key places such as the library, medical centre, sports facilities and your departmental buildings.

-There you have it, by following these 7 easy steps you will be ready to nail your first day at university.
 Be prepared for a busy and hectic environment, and once your family have said their goodbyes (don't drag it out!) and things have settled down, you may suddenly feel homesick.
 This is only temporary and you will quickly settle into your new routine and independence.